Highly Compensated Employee Rules Aim to Make 401k's Fair

 Boosting Non-HCE Participation

 The best way for employers to pass the discrimination test is to encourage greater participation by nonhighly compensated employees.
 But how?

 Roger Brown, a 50-percent owner of a chain of pizza parlors, has been mulling over this question.
-The low participation rate of his employees in the 401k plan prevents him from contributing the full $17,000 allowed in 2012, because as a 50-percent owner he qualifies as an HCE.
+The low participation rate of his employees in the 401k plan prevents him from contributing the full dollar amount allowed, because as a 50-percent owner he qualifies as an HCE.

 He plans to boost enrollment in two ways: publicizing the plan more, and implementing an automatic enrollment program, in which new employees are automatically signed up for the plan unless they opt out when hired.